ysjbluemoon/p8105_hw6_sy2824/hw6.md

     ## Residual standard error: 333.2 on 4339 degrees of freedom
     ## Multiple R-squared:  0.5769, Adjusted R-squared:  0.5767
     ## F-statistic:  2958 on 2 and 4339 DF,  p-value: < 2.2e-16

+One using head circumference, length, sex, and all interactions (including the three-way interaction) between these

 ``` r
 fit_compare2 =